Visit Spain > Regions of Spain > Andalucia >Baeza

 The Cathedral, on the Plaza Santa Maria, was built in the 16th century and has an attractive cloister where part of the mosque, which originally stood here, can be seen.
 In the cathedral is a 'rejas' (choir screen) by Bartolme, one of the masters of this style.

 There are many Renaissance mansions in Baeza and one of the best is the Palacio de Jabalquinto.
 It has a Renaissance courtyard and Baroque staircase.
 Its courtyard is open to visitors most days.
+It is very pretty as it is surrounded by two storeys of arched walkways around the edge of the courtyard.
+As it is part of the University of Andalucia you can just walk in and have a look.

 One of the dominant buildings in Baeza is the Antigua Universidad which was one of Spain's main universities from 1542 to 1825.
 It has fine Renaissance and Baroque styles.
 It is used still as the summer school for Granada university.

 The town hall (Ayuntmiento) is a Plateresque style and is two buildings joined together by an arch.
+This is near the Plaza de Espana.
+The cathedral and the heart of the old town are slightly to the south around the Plaza de Santa Maria.

-Places to visit near Baeza
+Where to visit near Baeza?

 As well as the equally stunning Renaissance town of Ubeda, Baeza sits on the edge of a beautiful National Park, the Parque Natural de Cazorla.
 This park has stunning mountainous scenery and lovely wooded river valleys.
-If you wish to stay in the heart of the park the Parador de Cazorla is a lovely modern parador set in a beautiful location.

-Baeza map and places to visit
+Baeza places to visit